brainfoolong/greaterfield/README.md

 # Greaterfield
 Improvements for Battlefield Web Companion and the Battlefield Forums!

-# Downloads - Stable
+# Downloads - Beta
 * Google Chrome: https://chrome.google.com/webstore/detail/gnpnfbnogbhgbcgejjdanillfkoljdlg
-* Firefox: Coming soon
+* Firefox: https://github.com/brainfoolong/greaterfield/releases - Download and install the XPI file
+* **Note:** Firefox is not in Mozilla AMO store because we have integrated plugins that are being loaded directly from our github repository, which is forbidden by mozilla rules.
+Chrome is fine, though.
+So, you have to install it manually.

 <img src="https://raw.githubusercontent.com/brainfoolong/greaterfield/gh-pages/images/screenshots/1.jpg" width="33%" />
 <img src="https://raw.githubusercontent.com/brainfoolong/greaterfield/gh-pages/images/screenshots/2.jpg" width="33%" />